golemfactory/golem-docs/src/pages/docs/templates/guide-template.md

 # Introduction to Golem Network Guides

-Golem aricles are classified as Examples, Tutorials and Guides.
-Sometime it is difficult to tell the clear border, as the content depends on the author stile.
+Golem articles are classified as Examples, Tutorials, and Guides.
+Sometimes it is difficult to tell the clear border, as the content depends on the author's style.

 As with every classification, it should be treated more as a guideline.

 ## Guides

-Guides should introdice concepts and explain terms.
-The should also intriduce appropiate wording that will be used to name the activities and relations between different entitis.
+Guides should introduce concepts and explain terms.
+They should also introduce appropriate wording that will be used to name the activities and relations between different entities.

-Guides do not not have to contain exmaples or detailes instructions.
-Rather then they should contain a high level overview of the process:
+Guides do not have to contain examples or detailed instructions.
+Rather they should contain a high-level overview of the process:

 - Introduce terms
 - Explain them